Minimum Valuable Increment

 Overview

-• Time to market reduced
+• Time to market reduced.

-• Value gained from the work is sped up
+• Value gained from the work is sped up (for example, increased revenue or fewer support calls).

 This does not mean releasing features with very little functionality and testing them.
 It means figuring out the balance between sufficient functionality to solve a problem and nice to-haves.